-Pipe Support/Cameras under Net
+Pipe Support, Cameras on/under Net, Other Attachments to the Net

-If a player touches the pipe support/camera, it is considered to be part of the net.
-If a ball touches the pipe support/camera it is considered to be part of the ground.
+If a player touches the pipe support/camera, it is considered part of the net.
+If a ball touches the pipe support/camera it is considered part of the ground.
+Before the start of the competition the ITF Supervisor/Referee shall decide whether other attachments to the net shall be ruled as part of the net.